ylogx/blog/_posts/2017-06-01-zomato-image-classification.md

 There are multiple workers running that pick the image from the queue, ask this api for inference scores and save these scores in our database.

 We started using this in the backend for moderation and various other usecases in 2016.
-We finally made this live on the product side [on 23 Mar 2017][project-deep-announcement] for Food Ambiance classification.
+We finally made this [live on the product side][project-deep-announcement] for Food Ambiance classification.
 We first made this live on the web and apps soon added this in upcoming release.
 Image below show results before and after using image classification.

-![Food Ambiance - results before and after classification][food-ambiance-web]
+![Food Ambiance - results before and after classification][food-ambiance-web-gimp]

-This example clearly shows how image classification can make it easier to find food shots in this case when the starting images of the restaurant page are predominantly filled with ambiance shots.
+This example clearly shows how image classification can make it easier to find ambiance shots in this case when the starting images of the restaurant page are predominantly filled with food shots.

 ## Evolution